Introduction to the Quantum Circuit: Everything You Need to Know

 Pauli Y Z quantum gates

-These gates introduce phase changes in the qubit states.
-Y and Z gates manipulate the complex components of quantum states.
+These gates introduce phase changes in the states of qubit.
+They manipulate the complex components of quantum states.

 Cnot quantum gate